pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Aggregate events are uniquely identifiable in a domain model by the combination of their ``originator_id`` and ``originator version``.

+COMMENT: the next section is discussing aggregates before they've been introduced - maybe needs a forward reference?

 The :class:`~eventsourcing.domain.AggregateEvent` class has a :func:`~eventsourcing.domain.AggregateEvent.mutate` method which adjusts the state of an object passed in using the ``aggregate`` argument.
 This method checks the event's ``originator_version`` number equals ``1`` plus the current aggregate version number.
 It assigns this value to the aggregate's :py:obj:`~eventsourcing.domain.Aggregate.version` attribute.